-An important corollary is SHA's involvement in a community-wide network of public, non-profit, and for-profit housing providers, service and educational providers, and coalitions designed to rationalize and maximize housing dollars - whatever the source - and supportive services and educational/training resources to create a comprehensive integrated housing + services program city and county-wide.
-So, not only is SHA's LAMP designed to create a cohesive whole of SHA housing programs, but it is also intended to be flexible enough to be an active contributing partner in a city-wide effort to provide affordable housing and services for pathways out of homelessness and out of poverty.
+An important corollary is SHA's involvement in a community-wide network of public, non-profit and for-profit housing providers, service and educational providers, and coalitions designed to rationalize and maximize housing dollars.
+SHA's city and county wide partnership with supportive services and educational/training resources to create a comprehensive integrated housing + services program is vital to our success.
+SHA's LAMP is designed to create a cohesive whole of SHA housing programs.
+It is intentionally flexible enough to be an active contributing partner in a city-wide effort to provide affordable housing and services for pathways out of homelessness and poverty.